 In India’s Spiti region, an unlikely threat to wildlife has emerged over the last couple of years: free-ranging dogs.
 Kaza, Spiti’s capital, only has 300 households – but as many as 250 free-ranging dogs.
 They roam free, without proper homes, care and attention.
 These dogs have not been vaccinated nor sterilized, and have been left to scavenge and hunt for food.

-During the tourist season, when garbage piles up around the village, the dogs easily find enough food, but once the tourists are gone, they often turn to hunting livestock and wild rodents and ungulates.
+During the tourist season, when garbage piles up around the village, the dogs easily find enough food, but once the tourists are gone, they often turn to hunting livestock and wild rodents and even wild ungulates.
 In fact, studies have shown that these canines killed more livestock in some areas than snow leopards and wolves.